helium/HIP/0073-consensus-deselection-weighting.md

 penalty score at time of the election.

 Note that when `election_penalty_history_percentage` is 1.0, the behavior of consensus member deselection is nearly identical to the existing behavior.
-There will be a miniscule difference in total penalty as the tenure penalty starts decaying at the end of the epoch versus the beginning of the epoch.
+There will be a minuscule difference in total penalty as the tenure penalty starts decaying at the end of the epoch versus the beginning of the epoch.